Jeong Woo-yeong

-Jeong Woo-yeong (정우영; born 20 September 1999) is a South Korean professional footballer who plays as a attacking midfielder or forward for German club Union Berlin and the South Korea national team.
+Jeong Woo-yeong (정우영; born 20 September 1999) is a South Korean professional footballer who plays as a attacking midfielder or forward for club Union Berlin and the South Korea national team.

 Club career

 Bayern Munich

 On 30 June 2017, Jeong signed for Bayern Munich from South Korean club Incheon United.
 The contract ran until 30 June 2022.
 Jeong officially joined Bayern on 1 January 2018.
 Jeong made his first team debut for Bayern Munich in the UEFA Champions League on 27 November 2018, coming on as a substitute in the 81st minute for Thomas Müller against Benfica.
 On 3 May 2019, he started as right winger and won the final of the season's Premier League International Cup for Bayern Munich's under-23 team, earning the first club international trophy of his career.
 He was substituted by Jannik Rochelt in the 68th minute.

 SC Freiburg

 On 19 June 2019, SC Freiburg announced the signing of Jeong on a four-year deal with the option for Bayern Munich to buy him back.
 On 10 August 2019, he made his Freiburg debut against Magdeburg in the 2019–20 DFB-Pokal.
 However, he didn't appear in the field after his debut, and returned to Bayern on a loan deal.
 He contributed to reserve team's title by showing outstanding performances including one goal and eight assists during 15 appearances in the 2019–20 3.
 Liga.

 Jeong got opportunities as a substitute in the 2020–21 season, his second season with Freiburg.
 On 12 December 2020, Jeong scored his first Bundesliga goal against Arminia Bielefeld after replacing Vincenzo Grifo in the 86th minute.
 He became a starter in the 2021–22 season, helping Freiburg qualify for the UEFA Europa League.
 However, after Ritsu Dōan joined the team the next season, he was pushed to the bench again and attracted the interest of VfB Stuttgart.